I-275 (Howard Frankland Bridge) new southbound bridge between Pinellas and Hillsborough counties 422904-2-52-01

 About

-Tampa Bay, FL – The Florida Department of Transportation has opened the new southbound I-275 express lanes on the Howard Frankland Bridge from Tampa to St. Petersburg.
+The Florida Department of Transportation (FDOT) opened the new express lanes on I-275 across the new Howard Frankland Bridge.

 Southbound I-275 motorists can enter the express lanes just north of the bridge, continue across the Howard Frankland Bridge, and remain in the express lanes to continue south on I-275.
 Drivers can also merge back into the general-use lanes before the 4th Street North exit.